Minju-Seol/tFUS-PhaseAmplitudeCorrection/README.md

 ## Features

-- **Skull-induced physics-aware modeling for tFUS**
-  - A deep learning framework that predicts phase and amplitude corrections for transcranial focused ultrasound to compensate for skull-induced acoustic distortions.

 - **Element-wise prediction for phased-array transducers**
   - Independent neural networks are trained to estimate the optimal phase and amplitude for each transducer element in a large phased-array system.